Retaking the Exam

 Your exam result will be sent to you within 10 working days following your session.
 Regardless of the results in the different sections, it’s always the overall exam mark that determines whether you have passed or failed and, as a consequence, whether or not you will have to retake the exam.

 If you have failed, the conditions for registering to retake the exam will be specified in your letter.
+Please note that a minimum period of 3 months before retaking the exam will be applied, as specified in section 9 of the Regulation respecting the vocational training of the workforce in the construction industry (R-20, r.
+8).
 This letter will give not only your overall result, but also the result for each section of the exam (number of correct answers/total number of questions).
 You can therefore prepare to retake the exam with an orientation toward the skill(s) that you didn’t do so well on.
 You may also choose to improve your result in a section the subject of which you know well.

 Composition of the retake exam